favrecr/resources/faqs-migration.md

 {: #dc-determine-config}
 {: faq}

-You can find your system configuration details by selecting you device from your Resource list.
-For more information, see [Determining your current hardware configuration](/docs/resources?topic=resources-migrate-data-center#current-hardware-config).
+You can find your system configuration details by selecting your device from your [list of resources](https://cloud.ibm.com/resources){: external} in the {{site.data.keyword.cloud_notm}} console.

 ## How do I determine the utilization of my current hardware?
 {: #dc-determine-utilization}